 Do I Need A Premises Liability Attorney?

 If you or a loved one have suffered an injury in a slip and fall, or trip and fall accident, you may be entitled to recover compensation for your damages.
 However, proving negligence in a premises liability case can be very difficult.
 For example, if you slipped on a spill in a supermarket isle, you may have grounds for a premises liability lawsuit against the store manager or property owner .
-However, the owner or manager may argue that neither he nor his employees had known about the accident and therefore, could not have done anything to prevent your accident from occurring.
+However, the owner or manager may argue that neither they nor their employees knew about the accident and therefore, could not have done anything to prevent your accident from occurring.

 While you deserve to receive rightful compensation for any injuries caused by others, you must be able to prove fault.
 Fortunately, a qualified attorney with experience in premises liability will know how to prove fault and maximize your chances of recovering the money you are owed.